Takashiidobe/notes/src/books/game-programming-patterns/state.md

 ### A state interface

 We define an interface for the state.
-Let\'s make an abstract base
+Let's make an abstract base
 class:

 ```cpp